The Politics of Climate Change and the Global Crisis: Mortgaging Our Future

 Written lucidly, The Politics of Climate Change and the Global Crisis: Mortgaging Our Future is mandatory reading for social scientists, environmentalists, civil servants, social activists and environmentally conscious citizens.

-Praful Bidwai is a political columnist, a social science researcher, and an activist on issues of human rights, environment, global justice and peace.
-He currently holds the Durgabai Deshmukh Chair in Social Development, Equity and Human Security as a Visiting Professor at the Council for Social Development, Delhi.
-Bidwai is a Fellow of the Transnational Institute, Amsterdam.
+Praful Bidwai (12 June 1949 – 23 June 2015) was a political columnist, a social science researcher, and an activist on issues of human rights, the environment, global justice and peace.
+He held the Durgabai Deshmukh Chair in Social Development, Equity and Human Security as a Visiting Professor at the Council for Social Development, Delhi.
+Bidwai was a Fellow of the Transnational Institute, Amsterdam.
+On his passing, the Transnational Institute and his friends instituted the Praful Bidwai Memorial Award to honour independent journalism.

 List of tables, figures and boxes